lauralola/wicklow-animal-welfare/README.md

 ## Project Management

 An agile methodology was used to plan and develop the Wicklow Animal Welfare project.
 All the main features of the application were recorded and refined into user stories.
-These user stories were created and stored as GitHub issues and then mapped into iterations to help to plan and allocate the workload.
+These user stories were created and stored as GitHub issues to help to plan and allocate the workload.

 [Back to top](<#contents>)